AliNaeemCh/Digit-Recognizer-With-RNN/readme.md

 These metrics reflect the model's robustness and its capacity to generalize well to unseen data.

-## Model Architecture

-The architecture of the recurrent neural network employed in this project is designed to efficiently process and classify audio features.
-Here’s a visualization of the architecture:

 ## Conclusion

 This Digit Recognition System effectively demonstrates the application of RNNs in audio signal processing and achieved a high level of accuracy on both training and testing datasets.